 by Ricardo Fernández Serrata

-Generates a truly random string of any length and any charset, no remote server required, all thanks to /dev/random.
+Generates a truly random string of any length and any charset, no server required, all thanks to /dev/urandom.

-I made this with password generation in mind, that's why it doesn't log data nor it performs a Clipboard Set.
+I made this with password generation in mind, that's why it doesn't log data nor it does a Clipboard Set, and the temporary file is only readable by AM.
 But you can use this for anything that isn't security-related.

 It only supports charset length less than or equal to 2^16.
 Larger charsets will have higher indices ignored because 2 Bytes aren't enough to address them.
 Indices less than or equal to 2^16 - 1 are always within 16bit addressing range.